-- 36. Plaintiff re-alleges and incorporates by reference all previous paragraphs. - 37.
+- 40. Plaintiff re-alleges and incorporates by reference all previous paragraphs. - 41.
 Plaintiff is informed and believes, and based thereon alleges, that Defendants failed in their affirmative obligation to provide all of their non-exempt employees in California, including Plaintiff and members of the Meal Period Class, with all legally compliant meal periods in accordance with the mandates of the California Labor Code and Wage Order 1, § 11.
-Despite Defendants' violations, Defendants did not pay an additional hour of pay to Plaintiff and members of the Meal Period Class at their respective regular rates of pay, in accordance with California Labor Code §§ 204, 210, 226.7, and 512. - 38.
-As a result, Defendants are responsible for paying premium compensation for meal period violations pursuant to Labor Code §§ 226.7, 512, and 558, and Wage Order 1, including interest thereon, statutory penalties, civil penalties, and costs of suit.
+Despite Defendants' violations, Defendants did not pay an additional hour of pay to Plaintiff and members of the Meal Period Class at their respective regular rates of compensation, in accordance with California Labor Code §§ 226.7, and 512. - 42.
+As a result, Defendants are responsible for paying premium compensation for meal period violations including interest thereon, as well as statutory penalties, civil penalties, and costs of suit, pursuant to Labor Code §§ 226.7, 512, and 558, Wage Order 1, California Code of Civil Procedure § 1021.5 and Civil Code §§ 3287(b) and 3289.